| Title: | Create Tables for Reporting Clinical Trials |

 The names may contain NA.
 Else an error.

-Checks the output of function two_sample_htest
+Checks the output of function two_sample_htest and multi_sample_htest.

 x |